Chaos;Head: Development and release

 Chaos;Head was originally announced under the title Gigalomaniacs (ギガロマニアックス, Gigaromaniakkusu), and was released for Microsoft Windows on April 25, 2008, by Nitroplus.
 Around June 2008, the developers decided to port the game to Xbox 360 with added content: this version was released on February 26, 2009, as Chaos;Head Noah.
 Chaos;Head Noah was ported to multiple platforms, including PlayStation Portable on June 24, 2010, iOS on November 18, 2010, Android on January 24, 2012, and PlayStation 3 on November 22, 2012.
 While the Xbox 360 version was rated Z (18 years and up) by CERO, the PlayStation Portable and PlayStation 3 versions were edited to be able to be released with a D rating (17 years and up).
 The PlayStation Vita version bundled the Z-rated version with the follow-up game Chaos;Head Love Chu Chu! under the title Chaos;Head Dual, and was released on August 21, 2014.
-Another bundle, Chaos;Head Noah / Chaos;Child Double Pack – also known as Chaos; Double Pack – collects Noah and Chaos;Child, and was released for the Nintendo Switch on February 24, 2022, with high-definition graphics.
+Another bundle, Chaos;Head Noah / Chaos;Child Double Pack collects Noah and Chaos;Child, and was released for the Nintendo Switch on February 24, 2022, with high-definition graphics.

 In 2018, Shikura responded to fan requests on Twitter, saying that Chaos;Head Noah "probably" would be released in English, and in February 2022, Mages asked people to wait for information on an English release.
-An English localization of Chaos; Double Pack by Spike Chunsoft was eventually announced in March 2022, and was released on October 7, 2022.
+An English localization of the double pack by Spike Chunsoft was eventually announced in March 2022, and was released on October 7, 2022.
 In July 2022, Spike Chunsoft announced that the standalone version of Noah would be available on Windows via Steam on the same date.
 However, edits found within Steam Database in August 2022 led to rumors about Chaos;Head being preemptively banned from the platform.
 The release was initially cancelled on September 30, citing Steam's guidelines requiring changes to the game's content; but on October 6, Spike Chunsoft announced that Valve had reversed their decision, allowing Noah to be released on the platform as originally planned.